ga-wdi-boston/rails-api-routes-controllers/README.md

 By the end of this lesson, students should be able to:

-*   Explain the roles of a router and a controller within a Rails application
+-   Explain the roles of a router and a controller within a Rails application
-*   Create a table mapping methods and paths to standard CRUD actions.
-*   Define a new controller with methods mapping to standard CRUD actions.
+-   Define a new controller with methods mapping to standard CRUD actions.
-*   Explain the role of the `params` hash.
+-   Explain the role of the `params` hash.
-*   Write basic routes for all standard CRUD actions.
+-   Write basic routes for all standard CRUD actions.
-*   Generate standard CRUD routes using "resource routing"
+-   Generate standard CRUD routes using "resource routing"
-*   Limit which routes "resource routing" generates, using `only:` and `except:`
+-   Limit which routes "resource routing" generates, using `only:` and `except:`

 ## Prerequisites

-*   Ruby
+-   Ruby
-*   MVC
+-   MVC
-*   HTTP
+-   HTTP
-*   JavaScript
-*   jQuery
-*   AJAX

 ## Code-Along : Working with an Existing API